carbon-evolution/ansible/README.md

 # Hi this is the new repo for ansible
 Writing the paragraph and adding the lines.
-Adding a new line from ubuntu hoomeserver workstation.
+Adding a new line from ubuntu homeserver workstation.